16 Top-Rated Tourist Attractions in Wyoming

 Looking for the spectacular alpine scenery of Grand Teton National Park or Yellowstone without the crowds?
 Head to the Wind River Range in Western Wyoming.
 Its 2.25 million acres encompass seven of the largest glaciers in the Lower 48 states; lush meadows dappled with wildflowers; glacier-carved valleys; snowcapped peaks; and thousands of sparkling trout-filled waterways, including the headwater for the Green River.
 No wonder it's a haven for hiking, hunting, fishing, camping, and climbing.

 Hikers, in particular, will be in heaven here.
 More than 600 miles of trails radiate through the region, including part of the Continental Divide Scenic National Trail, which runs from Canada to Mexico.
-The 80-mile stretch though this region ascends to an elevation of 11,000 feet and is best hiked during August and September, when the trails are most likely to be free of snow.
+The 80-mile stretch through this region ascends to an elevation of 11,000 feet and is best hiked during August and September, when the trails are most likely to be free of snow.
 Keep your eyes peeled for wildlife.
 This is grizzly country, but you can also see moose, mountain lions, deer, elk, wolves, and hundreds of different species of birds.

 The Wind River Range is also one of the best fly fishing destinations in Wyoming.
 Anglers can catch many species of trout, as well as grayling and mackinaw, in the crystal-clear streams and rivers.

-Rock-climbers come here to scale the granite peaks, including the famous Cirque of the Towers in the southern region of the range.
+Rock climbers come here to scale the granite peaks, including the famous Cirque of the Towers in the southern region of the range.

 Looking for a dose of culture and history?
 You'll find that here, too.
 At the Wind River Indian Reservation, you can participate in a powwow, visit museums, or explore the area on a 70-kilometer scenic drive along the Wind River Indian Reservation Trail.
 Pick up a self-guided Wyoming tourism map at local chambers of commerce.